BMMiklos/graphql-typescript-configuration/README.md

 ### Summary

-Installing TypeScript and GraphQL, then configuring them with using nodemon.
+Installing TypeScript, Express and GraphQL, then configuring them with using nodemon.

-### Installing TypeScript:
+### Installing Dependecies:

 ```
-npm install typescript graphql graphql-express --save-dev @tsconfig/node14 @types/express
+npm install typescript express graphql graphql-express --save-dev @tsconfig/node14 @types/express
 ```

+* `@types/express` is for Express to can be use with strict TypeScript
 * `@tsconfig/node14` is a recommended TypeScript configuration for Node.
 See more: [TSConfig Bases](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#tsconfig-bases)

-// todo - describe what i am going to install

 ### Make the development comfortable with Nodemon: